Twenty Years After: In England

-Milady's son, Mordaunt, now twenty-three, sets about avenging his mother's death.
-He seeks not only Lord de Winter, but the other four unknown conspirators who took part in his mother's clandestine "trial" and execution.
-He murders his uncle, Lord de Winter, who was Milady's brother-in-law, during the same battle in which King Charles I is captured.
-Athos and Aramis are captured by d'Artagnan and Porthos who are fighting alongside Mordaunt and Cromwell's troops.
-As soon as they can have a conversation, Athos talks d'Artagnan and Porthos into helping save Charles I. D'Artagnan and Porthos free their friends and start making plans in order to try to save the king.
+King Charles I is betrayed by the leaders of the Scottish troops he commands and taken prisoner.
+Mordaunt, a favorite of Cromwell's, murders his uncle, Lord de Winter, Milady's brother-in-law, and attempts to lay hands on Athos and Aramis, when the duo are the last men to defend Charles I. However, Athos and Aramis are captured by d'Artagnan and Porthos who are fighting under Cromwell's troops.
+As soon as they have a chance to converse, Athos talks d'Artagnan and Porthos into helping to save Charles I. D'Artagnan and Porthos free their friends and start plotting to save the imprisoned king.

-In the end, all their plans fail and Mordaunt turns to regicide, executing King Charles I after d'Artagnan and the three former Musketeers have kidnapped the real executioner in order to prevent this.
-D'Artagnan and his friends later confront Mordaunt at Cromwell's London residence, but in the course of a duel with d'Artagnan he escapes through a secret passage.
+In the end, all their plans fail and Mordaunt turns to regicide, executing King Charles I after d'Artagnan and the three former Musketeers have kidnapped London's official executioner in order to prevent this.
+D'Artagnan and his friends later confront Mordaunt at Cromwell's secret residence, but in the course of a duel with d'Artagnan he escapes through a secret passage.

 The Frenchmen and their servants leave England by ship, but Mordaunt gets aboard and blows it up.
 Unfortunately for him, the Musketeers' servants had earlier discovered the explosives on board, roused their masters, and contrived to steal the only lifeboat before the ship can blow up, leaving Mordaunt aboard.
 Mordaunt escapes the blast, and pleads with the Musketeers to let him into their boat.
 With the exception of Athos, they contemptuously reject his appeals.
 Athos insists on saving him, but as he helps him into the boat, Mordaunt deliberately drags him under the water where they struggle and Mordaunt is killed.

 Athos rejoins the others, stating: "I had a son.
 I wanted to live."
 This seems to confirm what d'Artagnan has long suspected, that the reason Athos's ward, Raoul de Bragelonne whom he adopted after he was abandoned by his mother, bears such a resemblance to him is because he is Athos's natural son.
 Athos further states that "It was not me who killed him.
 It was fate."